 NEWPORT YACHT CHARTERS

-Newport, Rhode Island is the ideal New England port for embarking on your yacht vacation and visiting the significant islands in this New England cruising area.
-Arrive a day or two early to tour the famous mansions from a bygone era, shop along Thames Street, delight in the freshest seafood and fare from local restaurants, and experience this bustling, world-class yachting center at the mouth of Narragansett Bay.
+Newport, Rhode Island is the ideal New England port for embarking on your private yacht experience and visiting the outer islands of this New England cruising area.
+Arrive a day or two early to tour opulent famous mansions from a bygone era, shop along Thames Street, delight in the freshest seafood and fare from local restaurants, and experience this bustling, world-class yachting center at the mouth of Narragansett Bay.

 Newport History (Alternative: Boston) – Newport offers an abundance of cultural activities.
 During the summer there are several music festivals such as the famous Newport Jazz Festival.
 Yachting history can be found in the Museum of Yachting and the International Yacht Restoration School.
 Most outstanding among the several historic landmarks are the famous Mansions.
 Take a late afternoon stroll along Cliff Walk, a 3 mile path along the rocky coast that offers even more spectacular views of the mansions and the sea.